seekumuran/History-of-Violence/README.md

-# LEO
+# History of Violence

-> Building immersive worlds where gameplay meets intelligent systems.

-LEO is a first-person action game that combines cinematic storytelling, dynamic gameplay, and intelligent game systems.
-Inspired by futuristic action titles, the project explores AI-driven gameplay mechanics, responsive environments, and immersive world-building using modern game development technologies.
+> Every action leaves a legacy.

+History of Violence is a narrative-driven first-person action game exploring the long-term consequences of conflict, revenge, and survival.
+Through cinematic storytelling and immersive gameplay, players experience how violence shapes individuals, communities, and history itself.

 ## Overview

-LEO is designed as an experimental game development project focused on creating engaging player experiences through advanced mechanics, environmental interaction, and intelligent NPC behavior.
-The project emphasizes performance, realism, and scalable game architecture.
+Set in a morally complex world, History of Violence combines fast-paced combat with environmental storytelling and meaningful player choices.
+Rather than glorifying conflict, the game focuses on the lasting impact of every decision, encouraging players to navigate a world where every action has consequences.

 ## Features

-- First-person action gameplay
+- Narrative-driven first-person gameplay
-- AI-driven NPC behavior
+- Cinematic story progression
-- Dynamic combat system
+- Dynamic combat mechanics
+- AI-driven enemy behavior
 - Interactive environments
+- Choice-based encounters
-- Mission-based progression
+- Immersive world-building
-- Real-time physics and animation
-- Modular game architecture

 ## Tech Stack